 American Rivers has released this new guide to permitting approaches that encourage or require low impact development or green infrastructure.
 The guide combines model permit language with excerpts from comment letters that have helped to drive permit evolution.
 It is intended to be a resource for community and watershed advocates.

 National groundwater awareness week is March 10-16, 2013 and this year’s theme is “Groundwater Awareness is Important to You!”
 Groundwater is important to every person, and there is something every person can do to be a good groundwater steward.

-A new, interactive, inquiry-based lesson plan has been created to help older youth better understand water quality issues that surround small watersheds and the decision making processes that go into improving those water quality issues.
+A hands-on, inquiry based activity that helps older youth and adults learn about water quality issues surrounding small watersheds and the decision making processes that go into improving those water quality issues.

 Penn State Extension Educator, Jim Clark, and the Cameron County Conservation District, recently obtained a $6,000 grant from the Headwaters RC&D Sinnemahoning Stakeholders Group.
 The grant will pay for water tests for 35 rural ponds located throughout the Sinnemahoning Watershed.

 Join us for the Keystone Wells and Water Testing Seminar.
 The seminar is designed to give attendees a broad overview of water wells, water quality, water testing, interpreting test results and determining water quality solutions for private water systems in Pennsylvania.